 A complaint can create anxiety that damages an organization.
 Or, if you face it with the courage of your convictions and a good attitude, it can be a magic moment that creates new bonds with the donor.

 Just remember to keep your eyes on the big picture: It’s all about the good work your organization does.

 Want to discover how to make your nonprofit communications irresistible to your supporters?
-Sign up for my Irresistible Communications for Great Nonprofits course!
-You’ll see great results immediately.
+Join The Fundraisingology Lab and take my Irresistible Communications for Great Nonprofits course!

 Please share your experience by leaving your reply below.
 We’d love to learn from your experience.